 The formula for calculating RONA is as follows:

-- Net working capital is the difference between the company’s current assets and current liabilities.
+For the purposes of this analysis, net working capital is simply the difference between the company’s current assets and current liabilities.

 Example of Return on Net Assets